Spreading the joy of symphonic music to young audiences around the world

 “Kids, young adults, all of us really, enjoy symphony music, but younger people don’t get to hear much of it outside of the movies.
 Most people now listen to music on their phone, and I understand the average length of a tune that is streamed online is now about 3 minutes,” David relates.
 “It seems that our attention spans keep getting shorter in a world full of distractions.
 Rather than fight that trend and try to entice younger audiences to stream the traditional – albeit wonderful – symphonies that last 45 minutes or more, my goal was to create something new – a full symphonic experience where each movement is between about 2 minutes and 30 seconds to 4 minutes.
 That way, everyone can appreciate symphonic music within the time it takes to listen to a few pop tunes – and my hope is not only will people enjoy this new format but it will get them more eager to explore the classics, and even create new symphonic music for the world to enjoy.”

 David wrote the first symphonina in 2018 and has followed with nine additional symphoninas since.

 Listening to a Symphonina

-Dr. Fogel has composed 10 symphoninas to date, and 9 are available via online streaming services, such as Spotify, YouTube, and AppleMusic.
+Dr. Fogel has composed 10 symphoninas to date, and all are available via online streaming services, such as Spotify, YouTube, and AppleMusic.
 Preparations are being made to have live symphony performances and other musical events.
 As other composers create symphoninas, we will seek to feature the best of their work.

 Are You a Composer Who Wants to Create a Symphonina?